muchino/confluence.chat/README.md

 * Autoaway

 ## Releases

+### 1.2.0
+Because of a restructuring the old messages are deleted.
+It may appear warnings in the log file.

+* the height of the textarea is now dynamic (like gtalk or facebook)
+* play sound when new message arrives (could be gloabl disabled by an administrator or by an user for his self )
+* alphabetical sorting of the users
+* ability to delete the chat data.
+The data could be deleted selectively by an admin or in the new dopmenu of the chatbox

 ### 1.1.1
 * Add configuration to hide the configuration in edit mode.
 * Add configuration to enable javascript debug mode.